rishenco/scout/ui/development-plan.md

 ### Step 3: Base UI Components
 - Implement common components:
   - ExtractedProperties viewer
-  - Import other base ui elements that will surely be needed later from shadcn
+  - Import other base ui elements from shadcn
   - Enable dark/light theme support based on browser settings (no need for switch in ui)
   - Add them to App.tsx to verify changes (can be removed after this stage)